Understanding Newsela Writing Labeling

-Thesis - EverWrite looks for a direct answer to the assigned prompt.
-EverWrite will chose the sentence that presents the main idea the student develops in the essay as the thesis.
-If the chosen rubric, or a teacher's preferred synonym, contains a different term such as Claim, EverWrite uses the same logic to identify this sentence type.
+Thesis - Newsela Writing looks for a direct answer to the assigned prompt.
+Newsela Writing will chose the sentence that presents the main idea the student develops in the essay as the thesis.
+If the chosen rubric, or a teacher's preferred synonym, contains a different term such as Claim, Newsela Writing uses the same logic to identify this sentence type.

 • Prompt: Discuss the theme of love in Romeo and Juliet.